tauri-apps/tauri-docs/docs/references/architecture/recipes/cloudish.md

 ## Description

 The Cloudish recipe is a pattern for maximum flexibility and app performance.
 It uses a localhost server, which means that your app will technically be available to other processes, like browsers and potentially other devices on the network.
-All of your assets are baked into the binary, but served as if they were distinct files.
+All of your assets are baked into the binary but served as if they were distinct files.

 ## Diagram